4 Steps IT Project Transition Plan from One Vendor to Another

 • Legal Terms and Conditions — include the main contract terms (the so-called term sheet) in advance: project description, the start date and the end dates of the contract, the country regulating the disputes within the contract scope, etc.

-• Approach for Transition — describe the timeframe for gradual transition of development functions from a current to a new vendor.
+• Approach for Transition — describe the timeframe for a gradual transition of development functions from a current to a new vendor.

 • Scope of Work — describe the work scope.